Friday, June 7, 2024

 This having been done, he reaches a point where mental discipline is required to reach new, and better, performance levels.
 And that starts with the rules.
 Every endeavor, be it a career, a sport, or a hobby comes with a set of rules.
 Following the rules is a matter of integrity and it takes a certain mental discipline to do so.
 And the more skilled one becomes in an endeavor, the more important it is to have the mental discipline to follow the rules.

 Then there are aphorisms that describe the way one lives his daily life.
 While these are not rules, they are guidelines upon which one can rely to make decisions on how to react to what is happening around him.
-Keeping them in mind, perhaps not in the forefront but always there as a framework for actions, is a big part of mental discipline.
+Keeping them in mind, perhaps not in the forefront, but always there as a framework for actions, is a big part of mental discipline.

 Distractions are what take us away from disciplined action and there are several that are described in the Fourth Way and once reading the descriptions, they become readily apparent.
 Recognizing them and stopping them in their tracks is also an aspect of mental discipline.
 In the Fourth Way, mental discipline can be seen as being present, being awake, and being aware instead of our normal state of being asleep (distracted).